KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 YANCO GAIN THE LEAD

 The wind was stronger in the second quarter and Yanco took full advantage of it.
 Play continued to be congested with Griffith backs kept continually busy.
 Yanco registered the first score of the term with a "sixer".
-B. Thompson defended well, a series of passes started by him was intercepted by Polkinghorne but Yanco pressed hard and a goal resulted, H. Currey being responsible.
+B. Thompson defended well, a series of passes started by him was intercepted by Polkinghorne, but Yanco pressed hard, and a goal resulted, H. Currey being responsible.
 Frees were numerous and in consequence the game was not fast.

 Infringements by Griffith placed Yanco in a scoring position and another free kick enabled G. Taylor to score full points.
 From the ball-up Yanco attacked, Stall marked from a crush and another major was registered.
 A point followed.